nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 :::

 :::note
-The steps in the following sections assume you have (i) completed the [Install Nebari](/getting-started/installing-nebari) section, (ii) confirmed that `nebari` is successfully installed in your environment, (iii) opted for **Azure** as your cloud provider, and (iv) already configured the `nebari` environment variables.
+The steps in the following sections assume you have (i) completed the [Install Nebari](/getting-started/installing-nebari) section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for **Azure** as your cloud provider, and (iv) already configured the Nebari environment variables.
 If you had any issues during the installation, please visit the "Getting Started" section of our [troubleshooting page](/troubleshooting) for further guidance.
 :::